MichaelCurrin/gh-pages-no-jekyll/README.md

 As an alternative, consider using the Wiki feature on Github.

 It will give a similar Github-styled experience of doc pages that separate from the code and files, but with the benefit of a menu.
 Note that a Wiki lives in its own repo, so updates made independently to the main part of the repo.
+A Wiki has a history, but does it not work Pull Requests and reviews so the edit process is different.